nextgis/docs_ngweb/source/layers.rst

 Using TMS connection in GDAL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Single layers of NextGIS Web could be added as TMS.
-You need t create an XML file for required layer.
+Create an XML file for required layer.
 To create this file you need the information about NGW address and a layer number (in the example: address - http://demo.nextgis.ru/ngw_kl, layer number - 5).
-You need to enter these parameters to ServerUrl string in example below.
+Enter these parameters to ServerUrl string in example below.
 The rest remains unchanged.

 .. code:: xml